 Fintastic Fall Days at the Vancouver Aquarium

-This is the 32nd year of the UBC Apple Festival at Botanical Gardens .
+This is the 33rd year of the UBC Apple Festival at Botanical Gardens.

 Activities: Apples and apple trees will be available to buy.
-There is a children’s area, food and craft fair, entertainment and a display all about the nearly 200 types of apples grown in BC.
-Taste varieties of heritage and new apples in the tasting tent for an additional fee.
+There is a children’s area, a food and craft fair, entertainment, and a display of nearly 200 types of apples grown in BC.
+For an additional fee, you can taste a variety of heritage and new apples in the tasting tent.
 Tickets provide access to the UBC Botanical Gardens and Greenheart TreeWalk.
 Download a map.

 Location: UBC Botanical Garden, 6804 SW Marine Drive, Vancouver, BC.